Published June 12, 2019 | Updated August 19, 2020

 Now more than ever, strengthening sales and capturing new opportunities requires more than determination and stamina.
 It requires capital.
 Cash reserves are a precious commodity when starting or expanding new customer engagement because upfront expenses outpace how quickly you can collect on new revenues early in the relationship.

+One of the most common of these upfront expenses is equipment.
 From office technology to machine tools and delivery trucks to earthmoving assets, the equipment you depend on to help produce new revenues can require a strong early financial investment.

 For businesses with revenue-producing equipment connected to a contract:

+If you deploy equipment that directly impacts how much product you can produce, your ability to grow is directly proportional to how much equipment you can have working for you.
 And how much profit you make on that production depends on keeping equipment costs affordable and predictable.
-There is no better way to preserve cash, manage a predictable cash flow stream and align your commitment to an asset to your use of it than by deploying an effective equipment finance strategy.
+There is no better way to preserve cash, manage a predictable cash flow stream, and align your commitment to an asset with your use of it than by deploying an effective equipment finance strategy.
 Once you understand how you will use the equipment and for how long, equipment financing can help you easily budget for new production volume while reducing the short-term pains of starting a new customer contract.
 And taking this strategic approach can also help you reduce costs throughout the lifecycle of asset use.

-For businesses expanding into a new location:
+For businesses expanding into new opportunities:

-A model for the future
+A model for the future:

 Using equipment finance as a proactive tool to facilitate revenues is more than making your current situation more affordable.
 It’s a model you can use for future strategic initiatives, regardless of the economic environment.
 Building in the monthly payment structure into your forecast models can help you enter into new opportunities more predictably and with greater confidence.

 At LEAF, we make equipment more affordable and solve real problems, like giving you a model to pursue expanded revenue streams with confidence.